 \subsection{Application}

-We apply our estimator to a small-sample RD study of \cite{Brollo.Nannicini.Perotti.Tabellini2013}. \cite{Brollo.Nannicini.Perotti.Tabellini2013} exploit a regional fiscal rule in Brazil to study the impact of an additional government fiscal transfer on the frequency of corruption in local politics.
-In Brazil, 40 percent of the municipal revenue is the \textit{Fundo de Participação dos Municipios} (FPM) which is allocated based on the population size of municipalities.
-Specifically, each municipality is allocated into one of nine brackets by their population levels.
-The bracketing fiscal rule induces population thresholds that discontinuously alter the amount of the FPM transfers.
-Following \cite{Brollo.Nannicini.Perotti.Tabellini2013}, we reduce the nine brackets into seven thresholds because of sample selection in municipalities that recorded their primary dependent variable of corruption measures.
+We apply our estimator to a small-sample RD study by \cite{Brollo.Nannicini.Perotti.Tabellini2013} \citep{brolloReplicationDataPolitical2019}. \cite{Brollo.Nannicini.Perotti.Tabellini2013} exploit a regional fiscal rule in Brazil to study the impact of an additional government fiscal transfer on the frequency of corruption in local politics.
+In Brazil, 40 percent of municipal revenue comes from the \textit{Fundo de Participação dos Municipios} (FPM), which is allocated based on the population size of municipalities.
+Specifically, each municipality is allocated to one of the nine brackets based on its population.
+The bracketing fiscal rule induces population thresholds that discontinuously alter the amount of FPM transfers.
+Following \cite{Brollo.Nannicini.Perotti.Tabellini2013}, we focus on the first seven thresholds because of sample size limitations.

-We chose this study for two reasons.
+This study is particularly suited for our method for two reasons.
 First, their primary dependent variables are binary indicators.
-Specificaly, they study the impact of the fiscal rule on two measures of \textit{corruption} indicators: \begin{quote} broad corruption, which includes irregularities that could also be interpreted as bad administration rather than as overt corruption; and narrow corruption, which only includes severe irregularities that are also more likely to be visible to voters. \citep[page.
-1774]{Brollo.Nannicini.Perotti.Tabellini2013} \end{quote} Second, their sample sizes are relatively small.
-Particularly within each cutoff neighborhood, the sample size is limited to less than $400$ and mostly around $100$ to $200$.
-In those small samples, our estimator is expected to be superior to other estimators that are based on asymptotic approximations.
+Specifically, they study the impact of the fiscal rule on two measures of \textit{corruption} indicators: \begin{quote} broad corruption, which includes irregularities that could also be interpreted as bad administration rather than as overt corruption; and narrow corruption, which only includes severe irregularities that are also more likely to be visible to voters. \citep[page 1774]{Brollo.Nannicini.Perotti.Tabellini2013} \end{quote} Second, the sample size is relatively small.
+In particular, within each cutoff neighborhood, the sample size is limited to less than $400$ and is mostly around $100$ to $200$.
+In these small samples, our estimator is expected to be superior to other estimators that are based on asymptotic approximations.